Spotting Scope Optics:

 I have not looked back once period!
 Every time I look through it I say WOW!
 And so do others that look through it too.
 I took the chance knowing Leica would soon come out with a newer line of scopes as they were due.
 Leica didn’t come out with the new scopes till 2009.
 If weight, bad back is an issue then consider the smaller of the two sizes of scopes with no regret.
 The optics are just as good.
 If your planning to go to the tropics you’ll want angled, easier to see with.
 As for eyepiece, I wanted tack sharp everywhere I look, balanced true color and a wide angle to follow the birds.
 My theory is, If you are looking at a bird or anything else no matter how close or far it is, for me I want it tack sharp hands down all the way to the viewing edge of the scope!
 Focus on something in dead center when you look through a Leica Scope.
 Now, If you have done this correctly you should be able to see a tack sharp image view all the way to the edge of your scope when looking through.
 This means, your whole viewing area is tack sharp!
 You can’t get better than this.
 Many people love the 20-60 or now 25-50 zooms and it works well for them.
 Heavier though.
 If I considered an additional eyepiece I would get the zoom.

 That said you will pay the price for those optics.
 You won’t have to step up to something better down the line unless you choose too., you will already be there!
 Remember this is an investment and you will have this for many years to come and perhaps pass them down to your children or grandchildren.
 Just make sure you are getting what you asked for and nothing less.
 This is why its best to consult with knowledgable birding associations and companies such as, The Audubon Shop, Madison, CT 203-245-9056., BSBO (Black Swamp Bird Observatory) Oak Harbor, OH 419-898-4070., CMBO (Cape May Bird Observatory) NJ 609-884-2736.
 The Fat Robin, Hamden, CT 203-248-7068.
 I have bought from each one of these outfits.
 These folks are very forth coming and will always tell you the truth from the get go about a variety of optics!
 This is a good will gesture in recommending these folks on my part and nothing else.
 Let them know I sent you.
 They will appreciate where the recommendation came from!
 Looking to find out about Binoculars?
-See Binocular Thoughts and My Digiscoping Set-Up or top right under Recent Posts.
+See Binocular Thoughts and My Digiscoping Set-Up here or under Birdwatching in the header.